John Dowd voicemail for Michael Flynn is released

 A full transcript of the call was released last week, but this was the first time the audio was made public.

-Mr. Dowd called Flynn’s lawyer Robert Kelner asking if his client had any damaging information about the president and reminding him that Mr. Trump had warm feelings towards his former national security adviser.
+Mr. Dowd called Flynn’s lawyer, Robert Kelner, asking if his client had any damaging information about the president and reminding him that Mr. Trump had warm feelings towards his former national security adviser.

+“I understand that you can’t join the joint defense; so that’s one thing.
+If, on the other hand, we have, there’s information that … implicates the president, then we’ve got a national security issue, or maybe a national security issue, I don’t know … some issue, we got to — we got to deal with, not only for the president, but for the country.
+So … uh … you know, then-then, you know, we need some kind of heads-up,” Mr. Dowd said, according to the transcript.

 The voicemail was a key disclosure in Mr. Mueller’s report on whether the president sought to obstruct the Russia probe.
 Although the report does not identify Mr. Dowd by name, he has since confirmed he made the call.

-The report describes Dowd as “indignant and vocal” about Flynn abandoning the joint defense agreement.
+The report describes Mr. Dowd as “indignant and vocal” about Flynn abandoning the joint defense agreement.

-In a statement last week, Mr. Dowd denied the voicemail was an effort to obstruct Flynn’s cooperation.
+Mr. Dowd denied the voicemail was an effort to obstruct Flynn’s cooperation.

-“Mr. Dowd resigned as Trump’s lead counsel for the Mueller investigation in March 2018.
-He denied that the voicemail was an attempt to obstruct Flynn’s cooperation.

 “During the joint defense relationship, counsel for the president provided to Flynn’s counsel documents, advice and encouragement to provide to SC [the special counsel] as part of his effort to cooperate with the SC,” Mr. Dowd said in a statement.
 “SC never raised or questioned the president’s counsel about these allegations despite numerous opportunities to do so.”